Open Travel Guide

 Central

 Ranked among the world's best restaurants, Central showcases Peruvian biodiversity through innovative tasting menus organized by altitude zones.
-Chef Virgilio Martínez sources ingredients from coast, mountains, and jungle to create cutting-edge culinary experiences.
+Chef Virgilio Martínez sources ingredients from coast, mountains, and jungle to create state-of-the-art culinary experiences.
 Reservations required months in advance.

 Av.
 Pedro de Osma 301, Barranco, Lima